 At that time, the Nats were one of the most injured teams in MLB.
 They were steadfast on changing that statistic, as they hired a PT from Leeds United Soccer Club in the UK to help them solve their injury problem.
 This PT knew that when soccer players had better control of their pelvis they performed better and got injured less.
 He brought that same philosophy to the Nats.
 And, when combining his pelvic strength training program with what we were teaching him on the Redcord, he exclaimed, “This is the missing link!”

 I went on to train the entire medical and athletic staff at the Nationals, from the minor league up to the major league.
 During this training, I cited a study performed at the University of Virginia (Dannelly, et al, 2011) that looked at the best way to improve both strength and function in active females.
 The study basically showed that when combining conventional strength training methods (weights, machines, etc.) with whole-body suspension movements on the Redcord, you not only get stronger but you also improve function, as measured by the Y balance test.

 The Nats took this approach and ran with it.
 By the 2018 season they ended up being one of the least injured teams in MLB.
 They continued their streak and won it all in 2019.

 Again, I’m not giving us all the credit, but there is a link between these two teams.
 Conventional training methods alone were just not enough, as indicated by the high rate of injuries among both clubs.
 The stakes are extremely high in professional sports, and it doesn't do any good when the most expensive players are sitting on the bench due to injuries.
 The more those great players are out on the field or ice, the greater your chances are to win.
-And winning is exactly what the Caps and Nats are doing!
+And winning is exactly what the Caps and Nats did!

-Also check out our previous blog article explaining in more detail some of the exercises the Washington Capitals are doing to help keep their players injury free.
+Check out our previous blog article explaining in more detail some of the exercises the Washington Capitals are doing to help keep their players injury free.